Frobeniusnorm/Flint/go/README.md

 ## Checking for memory safety

 Compile your code (e.g. the examples) with `go build examples/gauss.go` and run them with `valgrind`

+NOTE: valgrind will ALWAYS report some leaked error. this is due to the CGO overhead and has nothing to do with this program.
+To validate just test it with the program `examples/memtest.go`